RappyTV/labymod4-api-wiki/docs/pages/addon/features/config.md

     // Check if it's really your config if (configClass == YourConfigClass.class) {
       if (usedVersion == 1) {
-        // The current config json object
+        // The current config JSON object
         JsonObject config = event.getJsonObject();

         // Keep the value of a renamed ConfigProperty